 - have cold hands and feet.

-These changes are part of the dying process.
-Healthcare professionals can explain these changes so you understand what is happening.
-The person is often unaware of what is happening, and they should not be in pain or distress.
+These changes are part of the dying process when the person is often unaware of what is happening.

-Medication can be used to treat the person’s symptoms.
-If the person can’t swallow, there are other ways of providing this, such as medication patches on the skin, small injections or syringe drivers (devices that provide a continuous flow of medication under the person’s skin).
+If the person can’t swallow, then medication can be provided through patches on the skin, small injections or syringe pumps that provide a steady flow of medication through a small needle under the person’s skin.
 Speak to a GP or another health professional about this.